Beeno5920/encryption-/README.md

 # encryption
-It is a modification of a programming homework from the course - CS50.
-User can either input text file(s) and get encrypted text file(s) as output, or just type in the console and get the encrypted texts output in console.
+This is a very basic encryption program implement in C, it can take several text files and create new encrypted text files.